 Evaluating Mule High Availability Clusters Demo

-Mule ESB Enterprise Edition supports scalable clustering to provide high availability (HA) for applications.
+Mule ESB Enterprise supports scalable clustering to provide high availability (HA) for applications.

 You can cluster two or more Mule instances together in an active-active model to manage failover and ensure reliability.
-Because clusters are built on Mule’s in-memory data grid, clustered Mule instances can run the same applications, and actively share the workload between them.
-If one instance, or node, fails, the other nodes seamlessly pick up the load without interrupting service.
+Because they are built on Mule’s in-memory data grid, clustered Mule instances can run the same applications, and actively share the workload between them.
+If one instance, or node, fails, the others seamlessly pick up the load without interrupting service.

 High Availability is a method of designing a computer system to prevent any downtime for the applications that run on it.
 Some systems use multiple servers so that if one server experiences downtime, the application can continue to run smoothly on the others, without interrupting service for the application’s end users.

 The Mule Management Console is the interface that enables you to set up a cluster of Mule instances, then deploy an application to run on the cluster.
 In the management console, you can also monitor the status information for both clusters and individual nodes.
 When clustered, you can easily manage several servers as one.

 A Mule ESB Cluster consists of 2 - 8 Mule ESB server instances, or nodes, grouped together and treated as a single unit.
 Thus, you can deploy, monitor, or stop all the nodes in a cluster as if they were a single Mule server.
 All the nodes in a cluster share memory, as illustrated below:

 Mule uses an active-active model to cluster servers, rather than an active-passive model.